Analyzing Gentera (CMPRF) and Its Rivals

 |2.51

-As a group, “Business Services” companies have a potential upside of 15.37%.
-Given Gentera’s competitors higher possible upside, analysts clearly believe Gentera has less favorable growth aspects than its competitors.
+As a group, “Business Services” companies have a potential upside of 15.91%.
+Given Gentera’s competitors higher probable upside, analysts clearly believe Gentera has less favorable growth aspects than its competitors.

 Dividends